Eastern Trough Area Project: Heron, Egret and Skua

 These fields are high temperature, high pressure oil producing wells.
 Heron is in UKCS block 22/30a and has a Triassic reservoir.
 Skua is an extension of the Marnock Field.
 They are subsea tiebacks to the CPF.
 All three fields are operated by Shell in partnership with Esso.

 Helicopter crash

-On 18 February 2009, a Super Puma Helicopter ditched in the sea whilst approaching one of the ETAP installations.
+On 18 February 2009, a Super Puma Helicopter ditched in the sea whilst approaching ETAP.
 All 18 passengers and crew were rescued.
 Bernard Looney, a President of BP's North Sea business based in Aberdeen, credited their Project Jigsaw with the safe, quick and efficient recovery of the 16 passengers and 2 crew.
 Project Jigsaw uses locator beacons on all helicopters, standby vessels and fast rescue craft, connected to a computerised system located in Aberdeen.
 This way locations of all rescue craft and their response time are always known to staff in the BP control centre.
 In addition all staff are supplied with wristwatch personal locator beacons (WWPLB) that automatically activate when immersed in water.